You’ve just bought your first guitar? Congratulations! Someone’s given you one as a gift? Even better! Welcome to the world of guitar playing!

 Buy according to the shape of your instrument: not all cases are universal!
 As always, our staff are around to offer guidance and assistance.

 The most important thing to do with your new guitar is, of course, make some noise!
 Enjoy your guitar, don’t be afraid of it, and just grab it whenever you have a spare minute!
 Whatever you need, we’re here to help.
-Have a good one!
+Have fun!